 The average daily incident shortwave solar energy experiences some seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.0 months, from March 18 to May 17, with an average daily incident shortwave energy per square meter above 6.3 kWh.
-The brightest day of the year is April 27, with an average of 6.9 kWh.
+The brightest month of the year in George Town is April, with an average of 6.8 kWh.

 The darker period of the year lasts for 3.7 months, from October 2 to January 26, with an average daily incident shortwave energy per square meter below 4.6 kWh.
-The darkest day of the year is December 23, with an average of 4.0 kWh.
+The darkest month of the year in George Town is December, with an average of 4.0 kWh.

 The topography within 2 miles of George Town contains only modest variations in elevation, with a maximum elevation change of 105 feet and an average elevation above sea level of 15 feet.
 Within 10 miles also contains only modest variations in elevation (151 feet).
 Within 50 miles also contains only modest variations in elevation (200 feet).